dave-cmd/Ello-End-To-End/README.md

     6. On successful deployment, copy the public IP of the jenkins server displayed in the terminal

-More instruction in the Terraform-EC2 directory README.md Execution Part II
+#### More instructions in the Terraform-EC2 directory README.md Execution Part II

 ## Project structure